-And despite what some people say, he was no scientific slouch, either.
+And despite what some people say, Keys was no scientific slouch, either.

-Keys invented the K ration, one of the earliest versions of a Meal Ready-to-Eat (MRE) used by all branches of the armed forces during World War ll.
-He conducted the most extreme study of human metabolism ever with the Minnesota Starvation Experiment.
-And he oversaw some of the earliest experiments on how the human body responded to changes in altitude.
+For instance, he invented the K ration, one of the earliest versions of a Meal Ready-to-Eat (MRE) used by all branches of the armed forces during World War ll, he conducted the most extreme study of human metabolism ever with the Minnesota Starvation Experiment, and he oversaw some of the earliest experiments on how the human body responded to changes in altitude.

 Thanks to Keys’ bona fides and the impressive scope and rigor of the Seven Countries Study, its conclusions made quite a splash in the scientific community.

-Many experts at the time hypothesized the association between dietary cholesterol intake and blood levels of cholesterol was likely causative, and formulated what became known as the “diet-heart hypothesis.”
+Many experts at the time speculated that the association between dietary cholesterol intake and blood levels of cholesterol was likely causative, and formulated what became known as the “diet-heart hypothesis.”

 This theory more or less boils down to:

 - Cholesterol in the blood causes heart disease.